 So let's install other apps

-# image processing $ brew install imagemagick gs vips # postgresql $ brew install postgresql $ brew services start postgresql # to start service # mysql $ brew install mysql $ brew services start mysql # to start service # redis $ brew install redis $ brew services start redis # to start service # memcached $ brew install memcached $ brew services start memcached # to start service
+# image processing $ brew install imagemagick gs vips # postgresql or postgresql@11 $ brew install postgresql $ brew services start postgresql # to start service # mysql $ brew install mysql $ brew services start mysql # to start service # redis $ brew install redis $ brew services start redis # to start service # memcached $ brew install memcached $ brew services start memcached # to start service

 Installing ElasticSearch require Java8 you can download them from here.